How to apply for a BPS qualification in test use

 Documentation for Assessors who wish to apply to become BPS Verified Assessors

-The below proformas describe the competencies associated with each of the BPS qualifications in test use.
-These proformas should be used by Assessors who wish to become BPS Verified Assessors to indicate where in their assessment materials each competency is assessed.
+The below Guidance for Assessors Forms describe the competencies associated with each of the BPS qualifications in test use.
+These forms should be used by Assessors who wish to become BPS Verified Assessors to indicate where in their assessment materials each competency is assessed.

-Assessors will need to complete and submit the relevant proforma with their Assessor's Application Form.
-If applying for Verification in more than one personality instrument, a completed proforma will be required for each instrument.
+Assessors will need to complete and submit the relevant Assessor's Application Form with the relevant Guidance Form(s) below.
+If applying for Verification in more than one personality instrument, a completed Guidance Form will be required for each instrument.

 The Assessor’s Schedule of Fees outlines the fees payable for Verification, Quality Assurance and Reconfirmation.
 Please visit the glossary of terms in the Assessor's Handbook for an explanation of these terms.